 - carries it in a container that has vents

 - doesn’t leave it in the sun or in hot water.

 Take the mouth guard along to your child’s dental visits to make sure it still fits correctly.
-Your child might need a new mouth guard when changes happen in her mouth, such as adult teeth coming through.
+Your child might need a new mouth guard when changes happen in his mouth – for example, when his adult teeth come through.

 Your child should wear the mouth guard during training sessions and match play if there’s a risk of knocks or falls.